-The stats listed below make reference to help which is offered by Bloomfield College.
+The stats below refer to aid that is provided by Bloomfield College.

-99.0% of new students (407 total) were awarded scholarships at Bloomfield College, averaging $12,063 a piece.
-This puts it in the top 40th percentile of all colleges in the country.
+99% of incoming freshmen (397 total) were awarded scholarships at Bloomfield College, averaging $12,673.00 a piece.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The chart following displays scholarship and grant allocations by income for freshman students getting any type of federally-funded Title IV aid, including Federal PLUS loans.
+The next table demonstrates grant and scholarship distributions by income level for freshmen getting any form of federally-funded Title IV aid, which includes Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|